WHAT ARE HEADING TAGS? HOW SHOULD YOU USE THEM

 H1 tag or Heading 1: It is the name or title of your piece of content.
 It is the most important heading of your content; it describes what your content is about to your audience.
 You can use H1 only once for your page.

 Let’s start by assuming that you are writing a review blog on a research website.
-Your primary keyword is “Vindale Research,” In your blog post, you are discussing your experience and step to step guideline of the website, heading tags structure to build a strong post that will drive a lot of traffic on your website.
+Your primary keyword is “Vindale Research,” In your blog post, you are discussing your experience and step-to-step guideline of the website, heading tags structure to build a strong post that will drive a lot of traffic to your website.

 H1: Vindale Research Reviews – Make Money taking Surveys

 H2: Why is Vindale Research Surveys Paying People?